Skip to main content Skip to footer

 Existing customer data highlights high-value segments ready for tailored offers, helping teams allocate budget for maximum impact.

 Select channels by balancing audience preferences, budget constraints, and team capabilities.
-Each channel offers distinct advantages that must align with promotional goals:
+Each channel offers clear advantages that must align with promotional goals:

 ChannelStrengthsLimitationsResource needs